iaac-macad/Pix2Daylight/README.md

 * Step 4: go to image_combining_tarfile.ipynb in the cloned repo, and run it with the training number you have set.
 * Step 5: in the folder of your new train number, there is an archive.tar.gz file created.
 First, copy the folder in the link above to your drive, and create a new folder with your train number.
 Then, create a folder named "dataset", and copy the archive.tar.gz file in this directory in your drive. after mounting your drive, open "train_save_test_model.py" in drive and change the hyperparameters, as well as the train number.
 * Step 6: next you can run the whole script for training.
-* Step 7: for visualization of the loss graphs,
+* Step 7: for visualization of the loss graphs, you can download the v2 file of your training from logs/fit, and copy it to your local repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>